Skip to main content

 Progressive JPEGprogressive

-Gradual loading with quality enhancement.
+Gradual loading with progressive quality improvement.
 This parameter is only available for JPEG images.
-Possible values:
+Available values:

 • n — disable the option.